egyseo/KeywordsSuggest/README.md

 +---uploads

-By default the systeme works with a sqlite database called database.db which is created the first time you use the program.
+By default the system works with a SQLite database called database.db which is created the first time you use the program.
 The main program is "keywordssuggest.py".

 Default config variables are in the myconfig.py file including the 2 default users : admin (pwd "adminpwd")